-Two bookstores are located on the UAB campus, both offering a wide variety of products and services to students, including online purchasing and shipping.
-Both bookstores stock UAB memorabilia and college wear in addition to all required textbooks and course material.
+There is one bookstore located on the UAB campus, offering a wide variety of products and services to students, including online purchasing and shipping.
+The bookstore stocks UAB memorabilia and college wear in addition to all required textbooks and course material.